-Observations during the operator attended measurements indicate that the dominant source of noise at both unattended noise monitoring locations is road traffic noise from the Pacific Highway (particularly during peak traffic periods), with bird noise and resident noise also noted to be audible.
+Observations during the operator attended measurements indicate that the dominant source of noise at both unattended noise monitoring locations is road traffic noise from the Pacific Highway (particularly during peak traffic periods), with bird noise, dogs barking and resident noise also noted to be audible.

-It is of note that due to battery failure and unfavourable weather conditions during the time of the unattended noise monitoring, the data captured by the unattended noise monitor at location NM1 did not meet the minimum requirements of the Karuah Quarry EMP.
+It is of note that due to device failure and vandalism, the data captured by both unattended noise monitors at locations NM1 and NM2 did not meet the minimum requirements of at least four full days of monitoring data, as per the Karuah Quarry EMP.